als244/ml_dataflow/README.md

 You can try out a [simulator](https://dataflowsim.sunshein.net) for what this repo aims to accomplish.

 Plan is to build a robust core of C libraries and create user-friendly Python bindings (at the various layers of stack) for convenient interfacing.
 Typical usage will have a similar API to most other training frameworks and only need to use the top-level bindings.

-The first emphasis will be on training and after this is working properly, focus will shift to inference.
+The intial emphasis is for training; after this is working properly, focus will shift to inference.

 ----